Newly Formed Dust within the Circumstellar Environment of SNIa-CSM 2018evt: Main

-The re-brightening in the MIR can be modeled as a result of the formation of a substantial amount of warmer dust at late phases (see Figures~\ref{fig:whole} and ~\ref{fig:sed}), distributed in a prolate shell vertical to the CSM disk (Figures~\ref{fig:schematic}).
-It also provides a natural explanation of the red-to-blue emission-wing ratio of H$\alpha$ due to uneven extinction by the newly-formed dust (Figure~\ref{fig:whole}).
+The re-brightening in the MIR after day $+310$ can be modeled as a result of the formation of a substantial amount of warmer dust at late phases (see {\bf Figures 1, 2, and 4}), distributed in a prolate shell vertical to the CSM disk ({\bf Figure 5}).
+It also provides a natural explanation of the red-to-blue emission-wing ratio of H$\alpha$ due to uneven extinction by the newly-formed dust ({\bf Figure 1}).
 This behavior is also observed for the \ion{Ca}{II} NIR triplet which can be similarly explained.
 The rapid weakening of the \ion{\rm Ca}{\sc \rm II} NIR triplet may also indicate the depletion of calcium by dust formation.
-The proposed process of dust formation is corroborated by the time-evolution of the EW of the \ion{\rm Ca}{\sc \rm II} NIR triplet emission lines, which exhibits an increase after day $\sim +$310 (see, e.g., panel (d) of Figure~\ref{fig:whole}).
+The proposed process of dust formation is corroborated by the time-evolution of the EW of the \ion{\rm Ca}{\sc \rm II} NIR triplet emission lines, which exhibits an increase after day $\sim +$310 (see, e.g., {\bf Figure 1} d).